phoinixi/jekyll-classify/README.md

 1. Create `/categories/` and `/tags/` folders in the root of your jekyll project

+2. Copy the content of  `/_plugin/` in your plugin directory (create it if you don't have it)

-3. Use the following code to create a layout for each category page:
+3. Use the following code to list all the post that belongs to a tag/category:

 		{% for post in site.tags[page.tag] %}
   			..........